golemfoundation/wildland-client/Documentation/manpages/wl-watch.rst

 (This is a helper command for debugging.
 Run it with logging enabled (``wl -vv watch``) to see more of the internals.)

+.. option:: --with-initial

+   Generate initial events (``create`` for the matched files) on command start.

 Example
 -------